ForgisX/.github/profile/README.md

 ## The Problem Today

-- **Unused data**: Factories stream sensor data every millisecond — less than 1% ever drives a decision.
+- **Unused data**: Factories stream sensor data every millisecond but less than 1% ever drives a decision.
 - **Vanishing expertise**: Veteran operators read a machine by feel, but that intuition leaves with them as the workforce retires.
 - **Lost output**: Median OEE sits at 60%, far below the 85% world-class benchmark, while unplanned downtime erodes revenue.